-And if you think about it, there may be many areas that code review will appear to be highly recommended, if not absolutely necessary.
+And if you think about it, there may be many areas where code review will appear to be highly recommended, if not absolutely necessary.

-First of all, code review is extremely important if it comes to app performance.
+First of all, code review is extremely important when it comes to app performance.

 And this is when the code review is a great idea, as it is able to uncover many flaws and areas of improvement.

 Planning your future app improvement demands a deep understanding of its architecture, codebase and defining new features.

-The analysis of a fundamental app functionalities will help you plan how actually you can improve it later on.
+The analysis of fundamental app functionalities will help you plan how you can improve it later on.

-As you know it’s almost impossible to build and release an app without few changes here and there.
+As you know it’s almost impossible to build and release a mobile or web application without a few changes here and there.
 React Native apps are no different.